 We start now the first consultation round.
 Your comments and suggestions will be documented and used to enhance the standard.

 Please contribute to this consultation round, so we can later start with a good standard to make the stewardship operable, establish the council, train certifiers, communicate the standard to farmers, trading companies and consumers and establish a certified trade chain, so you can be sure that fruits, vegetables, nuts, spices, oil seeds or stimulants with the label WPP (We Protect Pollinators) definitely will have been produced in a pollinator friendly way.

 The first consultation phase is open for 3 months and ends by March 31st, 2020 (CET).
 You can download the draft standard here and complete the consultation by following this link and your comments will be electronically stored.

 Keywords: Stewardship, ISEAL, Consumer, Producer, Trade, Pollinator protection

 The development of this stewardship is funded by the Federal German Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) through the International Climate Initiative (IKI).
-We acknowledge the support of ISEAL and IUCN Centre for Mediterranean Cooperation during the preparation phase.
+We acknowledge the support of IUCN Centre for Mediterranean Cooperation during the preparation phase.